What to See at the Whitney

 Terraces on Floors 8, 7, 6, 5

 While there is no right way to explore the Whitney, we recommend starting at the top and working your way down.
-This is because the views from the top floor terrace are, in our humble opinion, the best in town and not to be missed.
-On Floor 8, the east-facing terrace offers sweeping views of the city skyline and glimpses of the Hudson River too.
-Floors 7, 6, and 5 also have terraces with outdoor artworks—check them out as you make your way down.
-Soak in these views with a sweet or savory snack, coffee, beer, or glass of wine at Studio Bar, featuring both indoor and outdoor seating.
+The views from the top floor terrace are, in our humble opinion, the best in town and not to be missed.
+On Floor 8, the east-facing terrace offers sweeping views of the city skyline and glimpses of the Hudson River.
+Soak in these views with a coffee and pastry, quick snack, glass of wine, or lunch at the renovated Studio Bar and Cafe, featuring indoor and outdoor seating and a new floor-to-ceiling artwork by Dyani White Hawk.
+Check out additional terraces on Floors 7, 6, and 5 as you make your way down.

 A Monumental Painting by Lee Krasner